 This is the first big pool you come to on this trail, and the colors are jaw dropping with the orange surrounding the aqua blue!

-As the path travels upwards, you come across these boiling vats of mud which is what the trail is named for, and just a little further you’ll find what’s called Fumeroles which is boiling spewing mud shooting out of the ground.
+As the path travels upwards, you come across these boiling vats of mud.
+This are is what the trail was named for.
+And just a little further you’ll find what’s called Fumeroles which are boiling spewing mud shooting out of the ground.
 There are several other small geysers and pools throughout this area as well.

-The trail is a loop, so you’ll start and end where this photo was taken!
-I hope you enjoyed today’s Yellowstone adventure, there’s a few more to come!
+The Fountain Paint Pots Trail is a loop, so you’ll start and end where the photo below was taken.
+I hope you enjoyed today’s Yellowstone National Park adventure, and there will be few more to come!